 speaker

-John Öd
+John Öde

-CEO, Modus Therapeutics
+CEO of Modus Therapeutics

-Yes, and that is what we can do at Modusir.
-We have a reputation that the areas we have chosen to study have very high needs and get great attention in those contexts.
-So when we are conducting this study, one of the reasons we are on track with the study in New Shipton is because there is a great need.
-Patients want to be part of the study, the doctors who conduct the study together with us, the so-called investigators, they are ready to be there and work with them.
-In the same way, we see the attention where we are invited to discussions when we talk about what from a global perspective is a remaining problem that we do not see a solution to.
-The question is, what are the technical advances in these areas that could help us to address this in the future?
-Yes, then we are on track.
-It is about both malaria and sepsis in the area.
-This need is very big and the innovations that go forward will also define the area.
-We make sure that we get signals that we are right and that the progress we have been able to see during the quarter will come from that.
-Thank you very much, John.
-We are grateful for all the support we get.
-We are grateful for our long-term investors, especially the Carvinian Development, who show their support for us and for patients and doctors who work with our studies.
+Yes, and what we can bring to the table is, of course, that we get the credit for the fact that these areas that we have chosen to research in have very high needs and get a lot of attention in those contexts.
+So when we run this study, one of the reasons is that we are on the track with the study in the new hospital is that there is a great need here.
+Patients want to participate in the studies.
+The doctors who run the studies together with us, what we call investigators, they are available. that we should be there and work with them.
+In the same way, we see the attention where we are invited to discussions when we talk about what, from a global perspective, is still a big problem that we don't see a bigger solution to.
+The question is then, what technical advancements are there in these areas that could help us to address this in the future?
+Yes, then we are on the radar there.
+And that applies to both malaria and sepsis areas. where the needs are very big and where the innovations that are going forward will also define the area.
+So we make sure that we get signals that we are in the right place and that the successes that we have been able to look at now during the quarter comes from that.
+And we are grateful for all the support we get.
+We are grateful for our long-term investors, especially the Karolinska Development, who show support for us and for patients and doctors who work with our studies.
 So that's a good conclusion.
+Thank you very much.
+I wish you good luck with your work in the future.
+Tack så mycket, Jonathan.
+Tack till alla som tittade in på det här.

 Disclaimer